MahirI1009/CSE310-Assignments/Imtiyaz-Mahir-Assignment1/README.md

 An example:
     `python mydig.py www.cnn.com`

-Requests time out if they longer than 5 seconds to resolve.
+Requests time out if they take longer than 5 seconds to resolve.